 It doesn't matter how talented an animator you are.
-If you don't have a killer portfolio to showcase your skills, that job you've dreamed of is unlikely to materialise.
+You may have mastered character design and perfected your 3D art skills, but without a great showreel to hook in prospective employers, that job you've dreamed of is unlikely to materialise.
 So what's the secret to success?

-We asked leading animators to share their pro tips on portfolio strategy.
-Whether you want your digital portfolio to work harder or to make your showreel sing, there are some best practice tips that can be applied, whatever field you're targeting.
+We asked leading animators to share their pro tips on showreel strategy.
+Here are some best practice tips that can be applied, whatever field you're targeting.

 It also means being original.
 How?
 By injecting personality into your portfolio.
-"Good character animation is the art of bringing characters to life – not moving them around," points out Blaise.
+"Good character animation is the art of bringing characters to life – not moving them around," points out Oscar-nominated animator Aaron Blaise.

 "It can be just a look, an eye movement, a blink.
 I also advise animators to include performances where there's a change of emotion or idea: angry to happy or fearful to brave.
 That's when it becomes real and the viewer is pulled in."

-When it comes to specific skill sets, different disciplines require different portfolios.
-For Gordon, who specialises in character animation, this means showing an understanding of the – squash, stretch and so on.
+Further to this, what you include depends on the discipline you're working in.
+For Gordon, who specialises in character animation, this means showing an understanding of the 12 principles of animation – squash, stretch and so on.

-For Naughty Dog video games animator Jonathan Cooper, however, this means showing actions and a relevant style.
-Cooper is the brains behind video animation website Game Anim.
-He's currently working on Uncharted: The Lost Legacy, and says that for the games he makes, he wants to see navigation around a complex environment, including jumping, climbing and vaulting, one-on-one-combat, walk and run cycles, and so on.
+For games animator Cooper, it means showing actions and a relevant style.
+He says that for the games he makes, he wants to see navigation around a complex environment, including jumping, climbing and vaulting, one-on-one-combat, walk and run cycles, and so on.

 "Dialogue and acting scenes are a huge bonus as we're always blurring the lines between gameplay and cinematic storytelling, and game animators are typically expected to at least have a hand in both aspects on the job," he says, adding that camera work also helps you stand out.

-Another golden rule for a successful portfolio is to create a clear focus.
+To help your showreel shine, it's important to create a clear focus.
 If you're showcasing a number of core abilities, make sure the direction in which you want to take your career is clearly presented.
 "Successful portfolios are specific, organised and contain original ideas," says Blue Sky Studios visual development artist Ty Carter.
-His film credits include Ice Age 4: Continental Drift, Epic, and The Peanuts Movie, and he shares all kinds of useful tutorials and teachings on his Patreon page.
+His film credits include Ice Age 4, Epic, and The Peanuts Movie.

 Most importantly, it's about storytelling.
 "Don't fall into the trap of being a shot animator," warns Gordon.
 "People don't just want to see great animation: they want to see if you can tell a story.
 You have to put together the pieces so that you're showing you understand cutting, continuity and staging.
 You don't need complex rigs to get noticed.
 Just great ideas."